 2020 and beyond...

 In 2020, he released six singles of covers he loves, as Side A/B “digital 45s” on April 10, 15, 20.
 Afterward, his next “& Friends”album, “Evidence Concerning Apparitions” was released May 1, 2020.
 Two dozen additional musicians contributed from around the world.

 After releasing “Evidence,” Mike also released more singles including “Your Life or My Money” about attitudes and politicization of a pandemic by skeptics, anti-vaxxers, and just plain selfish people.

-A new single was released March, 2021 – Once You Leave Home (You Can Never Return), video released March 5th to YouTube from his upcoming album 3200 W 22nd Court, due out later in 2021.
+A new single was released March, 2021 – Once You Leave Home (You Can Never Return), video released March 5th to YouTube from his album 3200 W 22nd Court, released December 2021.
 Another video single, “Benedict Rides” was released to YouTube May 15, 2021.

 Another album is due for release on June 7, 2022, to mark the 10th anniversary of his friend Bob’s passing, entitled “Mike Lawson & Friends Lay It All Down” featuring a cover of Bob’s Fleetwood Mac song by that name, and nine other songs including three new originals.
 Guest appearances include Phil Madeira, and Jack Casady, which Phil Keaggy on every track on guitars.